Sergio-D-Vico-Pineda/MonerpyV2/README.md

 └───types # TypeScript types and interfaces
 ```

+## Writing format
+- HTML Ids in camelCase
+- CSS classes in kebab-case
+- JavaScript/TypeScript variables in camelCase

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.